zignago16/zignago16/README.md

 - 👋 Hi, I’m @zignago16, or Andreas Zignago proper
-- 👀 I’m interested in Computer Science and Game Design
+- 👀 I’m interested in Computer Science and ~~Game Design~~
-- 🌱 I’m currently learning Computer Science with the Goal of completing an AS in Computer Science and a BS in Computer Science:Game Design
+- 🌱 I’m currently learning Computer Science with the Goal of completing an ~~AS~~ BS in Computer Science ~~and a BS in Computer Science:Game Design~~
 - 💞️ I’m looking to collaborate on anything fun and interisting hit me up :)
 - 📫 How to reach me through messaging my Github account!